dekuNukem/duckyPad/duckyscript3_beta_test.md

 ![Alt text](resources/pics/ds3.png)

-You can learn about and try out the new features by following this guide.

-It is a bit long, but should cover everything you need.
+This guide is a bit long, but should cover everything you need.
 So please take some time to read through!

 ## What's New

 duckyScript 3 was released by [Hak5](https://docs.hak5.org/hak5-usb-rubber-ducky/) in late 2022.

-It now behaves more like a **general-purpose language**, with:
+It is now much closer to a **general-purpose language**, with:

 * Variables